Patrix726/CGA-Project/individual/Tekle.md

 ### Lesson 15: Conditionals
  **Question of the Day:** How can programs react to changes as they are running?
   - In this lesson, you will learn about booleans and conditionals, which will allow you to create programs that run differently depending on whether a condition is true.
-  - Lesson One: Prediction
+  - Level One: Prediction
-  - Lesson Two: Quick Check
+  - Level Two: Quick Check
-  - Lesson Three-Five: Skills Development
+  - Level Three-Five: Skills Development
-     - Lesson Three:
+     - Level Three:
         ```
             var finishLine = createSprite(40, 200);
             finishLine.setAnimation("finish_line");